pdlfs/carp-umbrella/README.md

 ## Overview

-This package is designed for quickly setting up carp on various computing platforms ranging from commodity clusters to highly-optimized HPC systems used in national labs.
+This package is designed for quickly setting up CARP on various computing platforms ranging from commodity clusters to highly-optimized HPC systems used in national labs.
 The package features an automated process that downloads, builds, and installs carp (including its software dependencies) in a single step.

 Written atop cmake, carp-umbrella is expected to work with major computing platforms.
 We have successfully tested carp-umbrella on CMU PDL Narwhal, LANL Trinity, LANL Grizzly, NERSC Edison, and NERSC Cori.